Element Review: Features, Pricing, Pros and Cons

 Element positions itself competitively in the Communication market, offering features at price points that challenge established players.

-If Element doesn't seem like the right fit, there are several alternatives worth considering in the Communication space.
+If Element does not seem like the right fit, there are several alternatives worth considering in the Communication space.

 Top Element Alternatives in Communication